 Youth Mental Health Edutainment

-Namaste, thank you for stopping by!
-My name is Jasmin Rhia and I’m a violinist, producer, and mentor with a passion for mental health awareness.
-In 2015 I had a near death experience after losing myself in California.
-These last few years of my journey have consisted of me figuring out who I am and how I can best contribute to the well being of my community.
+Namaste.
+My name is Jasmin Rhia and I’m a Spiritual Rap DJ Violinist and teacher with a passion for mental health awareness.
+In 2015 I had a near death experience right after contemplating suicide in a Barnes and Noble parking lot outside of San Francisco.
+These last few years of my journey have consisted of me healing, figuring out who I am, and how I can best contribute to the well being of my community.
 Fortunately, being blessed with a baby niece to look after has guided me to understand my true purpose in life.
-Using the power of music, my dream is to provide a positive platform where the youth can learn the importance of mental health.
+I am on a mission to prevent suicide and self-harm amongst the youth through music.

 Last year I took a special trip to Hawaii to visit my wonderful friend Prince.
 On a beautiful land full of light and love I was introduced to a new way of life, free of materialism and full of gratitude.
 Musicians traveled everywhere with their instruments and provided the community with soulful tunes.
 Positive vibes were abundant and what I found most intriguing was how the community raised their children.
 At school students were encouraged to think for themselves, meditate, practice yoga, and look after their garden.
 Reception and Wifi was difficult to come by and with no electronic devices being used, kids were entertained by their imagination and the beautiful outdoors.
 They weren’t stressed out trying to measure up to unrealistic expectations of who to be and what to like.
 Their spirits were protected and as a result they were free.